 Just the other weekend my husband, good friend, and I took a trip down to downtown Grapevine to have crawfish.
 We visited Big Fish and then on to Napoli’s for gelato.
 It’s just Sunday thing my husband and I do to get out of the house.
 That weekend we visited the Grapevine Farmer’s Market.
 They had some beautiful campari tomatoes.
 I was overly excited as soon as I saw them.
 I just knew they had to come home with me for a Farmer’s Market Tomato Salad.

 Packet full of nutrition which I knew would help with all the fun allergies in the air.
 The seasonably warm weather we are having here in Texas asks for painful allergy symptoms.
-As fresh as I can get it I do.
+Certainly, as fresh as I can get it I do.
 Nothing is better than locally grow fruits and vegetables.

-Fresh farmer’s market salads are really my go to for big gatherings, Superbowl, game day, and even potlucks.
+Lastly, fresh farmer’s market salads are really my go to for big gatherings, Superbowl, game day, and even potlucks.
 I’d love to hear how you use fresh farmer’s market tomatoes.
 Do you put them in a salad, side dish, or dinner?

 FARMER'S MARKET TOMATO SALAD

 Delicious yellow, orange, and campari tomatoes tossed in Italian dressing.

 - 3 yellow tomatoes; sliced into quarters

 - 1 lb campari tomatoes; sliced into quarters

 - Slice all tomatoes into quarters and place into pie dish.